MY MUSICAL HISTORY

 DETAILS AND COST

 Lessons are paid one month in advance due by the first lesson of the month.
-Lessons for one-on-one private instruction are currently $22 per half hour (subject to change).
-One free cancellation per quarter is allowed.
-After the first cancellation, subsequent cancellations within the 3 month period will be charged at 1/2 the cost.
+Lessons for one-on-one private instruction are currently $25 per half hour (subject to change).
+Last minute student cancellations are still charged at a reduced cost.
 Any teacher cancellations will be fully refunded or prorated whether expected or not.

 For group lessons please contact for pricing and availability.
 Group lessons are paid in advance every 6 months and there is no refund for cancelling or dropping out.
 However, if a student wishes to drop out, their spot may be given to a family member or friend for the remainder of the 6 months.